 “Good night,” Mike threw over his shoulder.
 The woman had flawless olive skin and her lips shimmered with the same shade of pink gloss that glazed her fingernails.
 Holding the phone in the crook of her shoulder, she was writing furiously on an envelope.
 He looked on as she disconnected, then slipped the phone into her enormous purse and stood.
 Mike nearly tripped over his feet trying to reach her before she slid her carry-on out of the overhead compartment.

 “Let me get that.”
-Reaching over her head, he grabbed the black bag.
+Reaching over her head, he grabbed the bag.
 It was heavier than he expected.
 “Long trip?”

 “Just a week or so,” she answered with a bright smile.
 “I’ve been through the lost luggage nightmare twice.
 I’ve learned to carry all the essentials with me.”